jignatius/cron-parser/README.md

 week) plus a command.
 It does not handle the special time strings such as "@yearly".
 The input will be on a single line.

 ## Installation
-In case you don't have Python3 and git installed on your Linux system, you can install the using:
+In case you don't have Python3 and git installed on your Linux system, you can install them using:
 ```bash
 sudo apt-get update
 sudo apt-get install python3